 “This is a very common mistake we see out in the field,” he added.
 After removing the iron with the portable softener we’d mentioned earlier, if there is still color, it very well may be tannins.
 We can conduct additional tests to confirm that it is in fact the presence of tannins and not iron.
 Tannins, often confused with or mistaken for oxidized iron, are different.
 Tannins comprise organic matter – think leaves, sticks and debris (tannic acid is in fact the acid that’s found in your tea and coffee – but not nearly as delicious).
 A water softener alone can not remove tannins and require specialized equipment, or at the very least a softener with a mixed resin bed.

 Included in your free, in-home water test, we also test for:

 - Nitrates & Nitrites (think fertilizers and agricultural runoff)

-- PH; Alkalinity (Basic) vs. Acidity (Acidic)
+- PH Alkalinity (Basic) vs. Acidity (Acidic)

 - Hydrogen Sulfide (typically done via smell as our noses are so sensitive to it, we do also offer a test for this).

-At the end of the day, we provide these tests to educate our clients and ourselves.
+We provide these tests to educate our clients and ourselves.

 We want to know everything about your water so we can treat it quickly and effectively the first time around – no fail.
-Once we’ve completed your plumbing and water audit, we offer good, better and best solutions to solve your water issues at several different price points, catering specifically to your needs.
+Once we’ve completed your plumbing and water audit, we offer good, better and best solutions to solve your water issues at several price points, catering specifically to your needs.